EQAR/official-documents/Policies/RC_12_1_UseAndInterpretationOfTheESG.md

 22. The integrity of expert groups' reports should be ensured by preventing undue influence of stakeholders on the findings, analysis, conclusions and recommendations, and that the body which takes (accreditation, audit, etc.) decisions after external QA activities, operates independently and without political or other undue influence.

-23. If the agency has other activities than external quality assurance (e.g. seminars, consultancy), adequate policies and processes should be in place to safeguard independence of the respective organisational units in performing their QA functions.
+23. If the agency has other activities than external quality assurance (e.g. seminars, consultancy), adequate policies and processes should be in place to safeguard independence of the respective organisational units in performing their QA functions (see Annex 5).

 3.4 Thematic analysis
 ---------------------